-- What hard and soft skill sets are needed?
+- What soft skills are necessary?

 - How many hours of work are expected per week or month?

-3. Engage in interviews.
+3. Engage in interviews